 Springs, Clewiston, Fort Pierce, Starke and KEYS are transmitted across FPL's transmission system.
 Capacity and energy for the Cities of Ocala, Leesburg, Bushnell, Newberry, Ft.
 Meade and the Town of Havana are transmitted across the DEF transmission system.
 Capacity and energy for KUA from resources external to KUA's service territory is transmitted across the transmission systems of FPL, DEF and OUC.
 Sales to the City of Bartow and the City of Winter Park are made across DEF's transmission system.
+Sales to the City of Homestead are made across FPL's transmission system.
+Sales to Tampa Electric are contingent upon the availability of firm transmission on Tampa Electric's system for delivery of capacity and energy from the ARP's Cane Island Power Park resources.

-2.2.1 ARP Participant Transmission Systems
+2.2.1 ARP Participant Transmission Systems2